 In the summer of 2016, a cohort of 3 Gettysburg College students took part in the first Digital Scholarship Summer Fellowship, a program designed to encourage creative undergraduate research.
 Unlike other research fellowship opportunities, the Digital Scholarship Summer Fellowship is programmatic, based on a curriculum designed to provide students a broad introduction to the field and set of practices that is the Digital Humanities.
 Digital tools, project management, documentation, and the philosophy behind digital scholarship are equally emphasized.
 While a student-created, public-facing project is an expected outcome of the fellowship, the process of getting to that point is the primary pedagogical emphasis.

-The Digital Scholarship Summer Fellowship is generously funded through a Presidential Leadership Grant from The Andrew W. Mellon Foundation.
-The grant was awarded to Gettysburg College in 2017 and, in part, funds the DSSF program through the summer of 2021.
+The Digital Scholarship Summer Fellowship was generously funded through a Presidential Leadership Grant from The Andrew W. Mellon Foundation.
+The grant was awarded to Gettysburg College in 2017 and funded the program through the summer of 2021.

 Each cohort has a website that contains the curriculum for the summer, and the fellows post reflective essays about their experiences.